QuEST: Stable Training of LLMs with 1-Bit Weights and Activations: Abstract

 \section{Abstract}

 One approach to reducing the massive costs of large language models (LLMs) is the use of quantized or sparse representations for training or deployment.
 While post-training compression methods are very popular, the question of obtaining even more accurate compressed models by \emph{directly training} over such representations, i.e., \emph{Quantization-Aware Training (QAT)}, is still open: for example, a recent study~\citep{kumar2024scaling} put the ``optimal" bit-width at which models can be trained using QAT, while staying accuracy-competitive with standard FP16/BF16 precision, at 8-bits weights and activations.

-We advance this state-of-the-art via a new method called \methodname{}, which is Pareto-competitive with FP16, i.e., it provides better accuracy at lower model size, while {training models with weights and activations in 4-bits or less}.
-Moreover, \methodname{} allows stable training with 1-bit weights and activations. \methodname{} achieves this by improving two key aspects of QAT methods: (1) accurate and fast quantization of the (continuous) distributions of weights and activations via Hadamard normalization and MSE-optimal fitting; (2) a new {trust gradient estimator} based on the idea of explicitly minimizing the error between the noisy gradient computed over quantized states and the ``true'' (but unknown) full-precision gradient.
+We advance this state-of-the-art via a new method called \methodname{}, for which we demonstrate optimality at 4-bits and stable convergence as low as 1-bit weights and activations. \methodname{} achieves this by improving two key aspects of QAT methods: (1) accurate and fast quantization of the (continuous) distributions of weights and activations via Hadamard normalization and MSE-optimal fitting; (2) a new {trust gradient estimator} based on the idea of explicitly minimizing the error between the noisy gradient computed over quantized states and the ``true'' (but unknown) full-precision gradient.
 Experiments on Llama-type architectures show that \methodname{} induces stable scaling laws across the entire range of hardware-supported precisions, and can be extended to sparse representations.
 We provide GPU kernel support showing that models produced by \methodname{} can be executed efficiently.
 Our code is available at \url{https://github.com/IST-DASLab/QuEST}.